D1SoveR/genesys-hacking-extended/genesys-system-components.md

 **Program Strength**: *

-**Effects**: If a character attempts to override this program and fails, they are unable to access the portion of the server the firewall protects (there are no further effects).
+**Effects**: If a character attempts to override this program and fails, they are unable to access the portion of the server the firewall protects.
+In some cases, the Sysop of the network is informed of a breach.

 ######Intrusion Detection Software